ethan-holley/spotify-insights-app/README.md

 # Spotify Insights

-A full-stack web app that connects to your Spotify account to surface listening stats, generate a personalized "Wrapped" dashboard, and recommend new music based on your taste profile.
+A full-stack web app that connects to your Spotify account to surface listening stats and generate a personalized "Wrapped" dashboard.

 Live demo uses Spotify OAuth.
 Public access may require the user to be added as a Spotify test user while the app is in Development Mode.